The claim that bra-wearing can put women at serious risk for breast cancer has been around for almost 20 years. Does this idea hold any truth?

 Lynn Daly, from Cancer Research UK, says: "You would need to wear a bra that was painfully and unbearably tight to have any effect on your lymphatic system, but constriction or applying pressure to an area of the body does not cause normal cells to become cancerous."

-Well-designed studies and doctors have not convinced experts that wearing bras or underwire bras increase your chances of developing breast cancer.
+Well-designed studies and doctors have not convinced experts that wearing bras or underwire bras increases your chances of developing breast cancer.